mrGonzalezGomez/Month-Temperature/README.md

 - The program currently uses a very basic form of user interaction and does not validate the input for correctness (e.g., non-numeric or out-of-range inputs).
 - The month abbreviations in the `mes` array are represented by the first letter of each month in Spanish (Enero, Febrero, etc.).

-## Enhancements

-Future enhancements could include input validation, dynamic data entry for temperatures, and support for different languages or more detailed month names.

----

-This README provides a comprehensive guide to understanding and using the provided C++ code for monthly temperature analysis.